gkjohnson/3d-tiles-lowest-point-plugin/README.md

 	// Callbacks that fire when the associated altitudes change onMinAltitudeChange = null : ( altitude: number, point: Vector3, shape: Object3D ) => void,
 	onMaxAltitudeChange = null : ( altitude: number, point: Vector3, shape: Object3D ) => void,

+	// Angle threshold between the altitude measurement direction and face such that a point will be rejected if
+	// the angle is outside of this value. angleThreshold = 35 * MathUtils.DEG2RAD : number,

+	// If "true" then the altitude detection will sample the triangle centers rather than the corner vertices useTriangleCenters = false : boolean,
 }
 ```